 Most islands were converted into plain coconut plantations but Salomon Islands and especially Boddam Island (named after the governor Boddam who governed from here in the late 18th century) was somewhat different.
 Here the soil was richer, native forest – taller and with larger trees.
-Thus, besides the coconut plantations, Boddam Island supplied the rest of archipelago with timber and boats.
+Thus, besides the coconut plantations, Boddam Island supplied the rest of the archipelago with timber and boats.

 There were six villages in Salomon Islands, but the "capital" was on Boddam Island.
-Each inhabitant of Salomon Islands visited Boddam at least once per month – to receive pay, to purchase needed things and to relax in the "downtown".
+Each inhabitant of Salomon Islands visited Boddam at least once per month – to receive pay, to purchase needed things, and to relax in the "downtown".

 In 1913 in Salomon islands were living and hard working some 160 people.

 Times changed dramatically in the second half of the 20th century.
 Further south – in Diego Garcia atoll – was established an enormous military base.
-Islands were purchased by the United Kingdom to create the British Indian Ocean Territory, military base was developed by the United States.
+Islands were purchased by the United Kingdom to create British Indian Ocean Territory, a military base was developed by the United States.

 In order to have "free hands" in the development of military activities, local people were expelled from ALL Chagossian Archipelago.
 Last Chagossians left Boddam island in 1973 and headed towards Mauritius – island, where they feel alien up to this day.

-In a few years time jungle took over the once lively village and now all buildings are in ruins.
+In a few years’ time jungle took over the once lively village and now all buildings are in ruins.

-Chagosians were not the most devoted Christians – many were occupied with practices similar to vodou.
-Nevertheless a church was seen as a good additional tool to organize and govern the plantation.
+Chagosians were not the most devoted Christians – many were occupied with practices similar to Vodou.
+Nevertheless, a church was seen as a good additional tool to organize and govern the plantation.

-First chapel in Chagos Archipelago was built in Diego Garcia in 1895.
+First chapel in the Chagos Archipelago was built in Diego Garcia in 1895.
 In Boddam Island the church was built in 1932, in times when the island was governed by Paul Caboche.

 When the village (and church) were abandoned, buildings quickly deteriorated.
-Nevertheless the remaining ruins look impressive.
+Nevertheless, the remaining ruins look impressive.
 Even a piece of stained glass is still in place.

 Today Boddam Island is a beloved place for yachting tourists – some stay here for a longer time to enjoy being far far away from metropolitan life.

-Throughout the history Christian churches have been the epitome of architecture and arts achievements in Western culture.
+Throughout the millennia Christian churches have been the epitome of architecture and arts achievements in Western culture.